 The importance of a well-designed software architecture

 Often companies focus solely on aspects such as UX, usability or design, whereas reliability, maintainability, scalability and low fault tolerance are often neglected.
-The result of this is an application that initially meets the expectations of both the company and the end-users, but in the long run, becomes challenging to maintain and extend its functionalities.
+The result of this is an application that initially meets the expectations of both the company and the end-users, but in the long run, it becomes challenging to maintain and extend its functionalities.
 Meanwhile, end-users await new features and fixed bugs that never come.

-Let’s look beyond the UX and graphic design, and dive into the App backend — the submerged part of the iceberg doing the job behind the screen, often in a cloud server.
+Let’s look beyond the UX and graphic design and dive into the App backend — the submerged part of the iceberg doing the job behind the screen, often in a cloud server.